ben-fargiano/db_design_final_project_soccer_database/README.txt

 - Player-List : shows all players in a list, links to Roster-Form-Editor, Goal-Leaderboard-List, PlayerTeam-List, Owner-List, Team-List, Player-Form-Editor
 - Player-Team-List : shows all teams associated with a given player in a list, links to Player-List, Team-List, League-List, Team-Form-Editor
 - Player-Form-Editor : CRUD screen that allows for editing an player's attributes
+- Roster-List : shows all roster items in a list, links to Roster-Form-Editor, Team-List, Owner-List, Player-List
+- Roster-Form-Editor : CRUD screen that allows for editing a roster item, links to Roster-List
 - Goal-Leaderboard-List : displays goal totals for each player, links to Goal-List, Goal-Form-Editor, Owner-List, Team-List, Player-List
-- Goal-List : shows a list of all goals, links to Goal-Leaderboad-List, Goal-Form-Editor, Owner-List, Team-List, Player-List, Player-Form-Editor
+- Goal-List : shows a list of all goals, links to Goal-Leaderboard-List, Goal-Form-Editor, Owner-List, Team-List, Player-List, Player-Form-Editor, Game-Form-Editor
+- Game-Form-Editor : allows for editing of games, links to some other pages
-- League-List : static list of Leagues (used as portable enumeration values in Teams table), links to Team-List and Player-List
+- League-List : list of Leagues (used as portable enumeration values in Teams table), links to Team-List, Player-List, and League-Team-List
+- LeagueTeam-List : list of Teams in a given League, links to Team-List, Owner-List Player-List, Team-Form-Editor

 -------------